aldelaro5/Bug-Fables-Internal-Docs/docs/Miscellaneous logic/UI/HelpArrow.md

 There is also an exposed `lockarrow` field that when set to true will force the `distance` check to fail so the SpriteRenderer is always disabled.

 Most of the logic happens on Update, but it won't be detailed here for the sake of brevity.
-Essentially, it is a compoennt specific to when MainManager.`player` is `Beetle` when near enough to a GameObject with this component to indicate the angle at which the object will go when using `Beetle`'s Horn Slash ability on it.
+Essentially, it is a compoennt specific to when MainManager.`player` is `Beetle` when near enough to a GameObject with this component to indicate the angle at which the object will go when using `Beetle`'s [Horn Slash](../../PlayerControl/Field%20abilities.md#horn-slash) ability on it.
 Specifically, it's used for:

-- Hornable of type `IceCube`
+- Hornable of type `IceCube` (used for [Dropplet](../../Entities/NPCControl/ObjectTypes/Dropplet.md))
-- NPCControl of type Enemy (`lockarrow` is set to true unless they are frozen)
+- NPCControl of type [Enemy](../../Entities/NPCControl/Enemy.md) (`lockarrow` is set to true unless they are frozen)
-- Any PushRock with a `data[2]` that doesn't exist or is 0
+- Any [PushRock](../../Entities/NPCControl/ObjectTypes/PushRock.md) with a `data[2]` that doesn't exist or is 0